Nature & Landscapes · Europe

 Where the Game Began

-Step onto Musselburgh Links, where golf has been played for centuries.
-Playing a relaxed round with traditional hickory clubs offers a glimpse into the game’s earliest form, simple and grounded in the land.
+Step onto Musselburgh Links, one of the oldest golf courses in the world and host to six British Opens.
+This historic nine-hole links offers a relaxed round with traditional hickory clubs, evoking the game’s earliest form, simple and grounded in the land.
 Later, in Gullane, encounter the craftsmanship behind early clubs and begin to sense how deeply the game is rooted in place and tradition.

 Overnight: East Lothian